 Everyday Objects

-These are evergreen histories of objects that shape daily routines across eras.
+These are evergreen histories of objects and routines that shape daily life across eras.

 - History of breakfast – How morning meals changed with work, staple foods, fuel, and modern food systems.